It All Begins With Your Decision To Be The Star In The Crowd

 Classic layout

-Often black-and-white colour scheme
+Often a black-and-white colour scheme

 Standard fonts (e.g., Arial, Calibri, Times New Roman)